sidthebuilder/Dimenshift/README.md

 This project is based on code originally released under The Unlicense, which places it in the public domain.
 It has been rebranded, restructured, and revived as a new open-source project by @sidthebuilder.

-🙌 Credits
-Originally inspired by the Hyxel prototype by copygirl.
-All further work, branding, and development by @sidthebuilder.

 💼 Freelancers / Recruiters
 I created Dimenshift to showcase: